juju/docs/src/en/clouds-oci.md

 openssl rsa -pubout -outform DER -in ~/.oci/oci_ssl_key_private.pem | openssl md5 -c
 ```

+The first `openssl` invocation will create an encrypted private key and will
+therefore prompt you for a passphrase.
+You will need this for later.
+Omit
+option `-aes128` to disable encryption.

-The last command will print the fingerprint of the private key to your screen.
+The last command will output the fingerprint of the private key.

+The private key is now in file `~/.oci/oci_ssl_key_private.pem` and the public
+key is in file `~/.oci/oci_ssl_key_public.pem`.

-We'll later make reference to the private key, the public key, and the
+We'll later make reference to the private key, the fingerprint, and the
-fingerprint using these variables:
+passphrase using these variables, respectively:

 `$SSL_PRIVATE_KEY`
-`$SSL_PUBLIC_KEY`
 `$SSL_PRIVATE_KEY_FINGERPRINT`
+`$SSL_PRIVATE_KEY_PASSPHRASE`

 ### Oracle Cloud Identifiers (OCIDs)